oa100/lonchera/SELFHOST.md

 fly secrets set TELEGRAM_BOT_TOKEN=<TOKEN PROVIDED BY BOTFATHER>
 ```

-Optionally, set a https://deepinfra.com/ API token which enables the auto-categorize feature,
+Optionally, set a https://deepinfra.com/ API token which enables the AI-categorize feature,
 which uses an LLM to find you the best category for a particular transaction:

 ```